What is referral traffic and why is it important?

 When it comes to website statistics and referring websites, we define it within Visitor Analytics as Domains that redirected traffic (visitors) to your website.
 Once you click the referrer link, you will also see where the visitors landed.

-3 most frequent questions about referrals that we get
+3 most frequent questions about referrals

 This is one of the most frequent questions that we get.
 And the same applies to Instagram as well!